 Choral Conducting Symposium

-Applications for 2024’s program are now open!
-See below for application requirements
+Applications for 2024’s symposium are now closed.

 The SMTD Choral Conducting Symposium is an exciting program devoted to the enhancement of beautiful and communicative choral singing.
 Sessions on rehearsal techniques, Dalcroze, vocal technique, African and African-American music, social justice repertoire, score study, and movement will take place during the Symposium.